-- (2) During the review process of each application, the State Historic Preservation Officer shall consider the county assessor's and governing body's recommendations submitted under ORS 358.487 (3) and (4). - (3) The State Historic Preservation Officer may approve the application with respect to only part of the property that is the subject of the application.
-However, if any part of the application is denied, the applicant may withdraw the application. - (4) A preservation plan that has been approved by the State Historic Preservation Officer may be amended from time to time, either at the request of the owner or at the request of the State Historic Preservation Officer.
+(7) A preservation plan that has been approved by the State Historic Preservation Officer may be amended from time to time, either at the request of the owner or at the request of the State Historic Preservation Officer.
 The amendments may be approved, approved in part or disapproved by the State Historic Preservation Officer.
 To the extent the amendments are approved, amendments shall become part of the preservation plan that must be carried out in order that the property not be disqualified as historic property.
-[1975 c.514 §4; 1983 c.720 §4; 1995 c.5 §7; 1995 c.693 §4; 2001 c.540 §5]
+[1975 c.514 §4; 1983 c.720 §4; 1995 c.5 §7; 1995 c.693 §4; 2001 c.540 §5; 2009 c.892 §4]

-358.495 Notice of approval or disapproval; effect of approval; request for hearing; committee determination of final order.
-(1) Immediately following approval or disapproval of an application under ORS 358.490, the State Historic Preservation Officer shall notify the county assessor, the governing body and the applicant which shall in no event be later than September 15 of the tax year for which classification and special assessment are first desired.
-In no event later than September 15 of the year for which classification and special assessment are desired, the State Historic Preservation Officer shall cause a copy of the preservation plan approved under ORS 358.490 to be delivered or mailed to the county assessor and the governing body.
-An application not denied on or before September 15 shall be deemed approved, and the property that is the subject of the application shall be considered to be historic property that qualifies under ORS 358.480 to 358.545.
+358.495 Notice of approval or disapproval; certification and plaque; review, hearing and final order.
+(1)(a) Immediately following approval or disapproval of an application under ORS 358.490, the State Historic Preservation Officer shall notify the county assessor, the governing body and the applicant of the decision in writing not later than July 1 of the tax year for which classification and special assessment are first desired.

+(b) An application not denied on or before July 1 pursuant to paragraph (a) of this subsection is deemed approved, and the property that is the subject of the application is historic property that qualifies under ORS 358.487 to 358.543.